aaikedw/fada-import-specs/FADA-import-specs-new.md

 # Specifications FADA import tool
+_Version 10/04/2015_
+_Authors: Aaike De Wever, Michel Kapel_
+This document is used for launching a call for offers for developing the FADA import tool.
+This document is intended as a guidance for constructing the web application, but as it consists of a complex database and the reconciliation of the needs from ‘biologist’ users and the technical needs and possibilities, it is likely that specific requirements will have to be clarified and refined along the way.
 Supporting material for this specification document can be consulted at [https://github.com/aaikedw/fada-import-specs](https://github.com/aaikedw/fada-import-specs).

 ## 1. General background information
 ### 1.1 Project status
-The Freshwater Animal Diversity Assessment (FADA) database was constructed in 2009 following the publication of a special issue in which taxonomic experts described the biodiversity of around 60 organism groups.
+The Freshwater Animal Diversity Assessment (FADA) database was constructed in 2009 following the publication of a special issue  of the scientific journal _Hydrobiologia_ in which taxonomic experts described the biodiversity of around 60 organism groups.
 This work was funded by Belspo and supported by the Belgian Biodiversity Platform.

 The FADA initiative and its networking activities involving taxonomic experts led to a follow-up initiative in the form of the EU FP7 project BioFresh (Biodiversity of Freshwater Ecosystems: Status, Trends, Pressures, and Conservation Priorities; [www.freshwaterbiodiversity.eu/](http://www.freshwaterbiodiversity.eu/)), for  which RBINS was in charge of constructing a data portal.
-This project ended officially in April 2014, but we are currently (September 2014) finalising the last technical updates (including the implementation of a ‘Data Portal Import Tool’).
+This project ended officially in April 2014, but we have recently (Spring 2015) finalised the last technical updates (including the implementation of a ‘Data Portal Import Tool’ – DPIT).

 Since May 2014, we focus on the FADA database again through the BRAIN AquaRES (Aquatic Register Exchange and Services) project – [odnature.naturalsciences.be/aquares]([http://odnature.naturalsciences.be/aquares).
 We aim to improve the FADA database, by both streamlining the database import procedures and setting up data exchange with the World Register of Marine Species (WoRMS) and the Register of Antarctic Marine Species (RAMS).
 In order to implement this project, we are looking to build a web application “FADA import tool” for importing data into the FADA database.